-TAKE PERSO IN TO A DOCTOR OR TO AN EMERGENCY TREATMENT FACILITY.
-FIRST AID If inhaled: Move person to fresh air. • If person is not breathing, call 911 or an ambulance; then give artificial respiration, preferably by mouth-to-mouth, if possible.
+FIRST AID IF INHALED: Move person to fresh air.
+If person is not breathing, call 911 or an ambulance; then give artificial respiration, preferably by mouth-to-mouth, if possible.
 Call a poison control center or doctor for further treatment advice.
-If • Call a poison control center or doctor immediately for treatment advice. swallowed: • Have person sip a glass of water if able to swallow. • Do not induce vomiting unless told to do so by a poison control center or doctor.
+IF SWALLOWED: Call a poison control center or doctor immediately for treatment advice.
+Have person sip a glass of water if able to swallow.
+Do not induce vomiting unless told to do so by a poison control center or doctor.
 Do not give anything by mouth to an unconscious person.
-If on skin or Take off contaminated clothing. clothing: • Rinse skin immediately with plenty of water for 15-20 minutes.
+IF ON SKIN OR CLOTHING: Take off contaminated clothing.
+Rinse skin immediately with plenty of water for 15-20 minutes.
 Call a poison control center or doctor for treatment advice.
-If in eyes: • Hold eyes open and rinse slowly and gently with water for 15-20 minutes. - • Remove contact lenses, if present, after the first 5 minutes; then continue rinsing eyes.
+IF IN EYES: Hold eyes open and rinse slowly and gently with water for 15-20 minutes.
+Remove contact lenses, if present, after the first 5 minutes; then continue rinsing eyes.
 Call a poison control center or doctor for treatment advice.

-Note: Have the e product container or label with you when calling a poison control center or doctor, or goin g for treatment. ] EMERGENCY PHONE NUMBER: Chemtrec 1-800-424-9300
+Note: Have the product container or label with you when calling a poison control center or doctor, or going for treatment.

+EMERGENCY PHONE NUMBER: Chemtrec 1-800-424-9300